orlandos-nl/MongoKitten/README.md

 - A MongoDB server (local or online) running MongoDB 2.6 or above.
 (MongoDB 3.2 or 3.4 is recommmended)
 - Swift 3.1 or greater

-Linux requries the OpenSSL library to be installed.
+Linux requries the `libssl-dev` library to be installed.

 ## Setting up MongoDB